edgedb/edgedb/docs/datamodel/inheritance.rst

 ===========

 Inheritance is a crucial aspect of schema modeling in EdgeDB.
-Schema items can *extend* other item(s) of the same kind.
-When extending, *child* items inherit the definition of their *parent(s)*.
+Schema items can *extend* one or more parent types.
+When extending, the child (subclass) inherits the definition of its parents (superclass).

-You can declare ``abstract`` instances of most schema types: objects, properties, links, constraints, and annotations.
+You can declare ``abstract`` object types, properties, links, constraints, and annotations.

 - :ref:`Objects <ref_datamodel_inheritance_objects>`
 - :ref:`Properties <ref_datamodel_inheritance_props>`